Elaine Noble: Later work in politics

 She later went to work for Mayor of Boston Kevin White.
 Noble was required to testify in front of a grand jury for nineteen hours in connection with an FBI investigation into bribery in the mayor's office.
 No charges were brought against Noble.

 After leaving Mayor White's office, Noble established Noble Consulting, a healthcare consulting group.
 In 1986, Noble and Ellen Ratner formed an LGBT alcohol and drug treatment center in Minneapolis called the Pride Institute.
 She attempted to establish a similar center in Massachusetts, but was rebuffed by local government.
 Noble ran unsuccessfully for the Cambridge, Massachusetts city council in 1991 and 1993.
 In her 1991 campaign, she expressed support for rent control policies, a domestic partnership ordinance, and direct election of the city's mayor.
 Noble also ran on fiscal responsibility at the city-level, offering ideas for cutting spending without raising taxes or cutting funding to essential services.

 Despite some policy differences, including on abortion, Noble endorsed Francis X. Bellotti as Democratic candidate in the 1990 Massachusetts gubernatorial race.

 Retirement from public life

 In 1994, Noble took work as head administrator at Middlesex County Hospital but resigned after six months.

 In 2009, she made a rare fundraising appearance at a Stonewall gala benefiting Compass Community Center in Lake Worth, Florida.

 Personal life

 Noble had a relationship with writer Rita Mae Brown in the 1970s and has since retained privacy regarding her personal life.
-She lives in Florida.
+She lives in Florida, where she is still active in the Democratic Party.

-Tributes
+Legacy

 In 2015, she was named by the Equality Forum as one of their 31 Icons of the 2015 LGBT History Month.

+Noble's successful election in 1974 inspired Minnesota Senator Allan Spear to come out as gay while in-office, making him the first male legislator in the United States to do so.